When you work on a project, one of the keys to success is aiming for an ambitious but achievable goal.

 Identifying the project scope and preparing the project scope statement will give you structure, clarity, and peace of mind.
 Whether you prepare a detailed scope statement or a brief draft, having spent time planning and analyzing your upcoming project will already take you a few steps ahead of your competition.

 As a pre-project scope analysis, you can do a project baseline exercise where you will effectively take an in-depth view of the three core components of the project: its time, budget, and scope (all tasks that must be completed).
-We did a separate article on Project Baselining which you can check for more advice.
+We did a separate article on project baselining which you can check for more advice.
+Spread the time correctly using the best time organizer be Bordio.